Al0den/metalgpu/metalgpu/README.md

 To view the documentation, simply go to the docs folder and view the `docs.md` file

+## Known issues
+- None :)

 ## Credits
+- [metalcpp](https://github.com/bkaradzic/metal-cpp) The wrapper from Objective-C to Metal, that is used to interact with Metal
 - [MyMetalKernel.py](https://gist.github.com/alvinwan/f7bb0cdd26c018f40052f9944fc5c679/revisions) Didn't manage to get this to work, overcomplicated for python code
 - [metalcompute](https://github.com/baldand/py-metal-compute) Although similar, performs lots of array copies instead of buffer management, and has some memory leaks.